1947 Royal New Zealand Navy mutinies: Bellona

 Many of the personnel were given a day's leave to attend Anzac Day services and events on Friday 25 April.
 Personnel from the cruiser were concerned about how their colleagues had been treated, and during the afternoon, about 100 sailors assembled in Quay Street, Auckland, and decided to not return to duty.
 Like the mutineers at the start of the month, the Bellona sailors had three main demands, this time that naval pay rates be increased to match those of the Army and Air Force, that committees be established to discuss problems and improve the welfare of sailors, and that the discharged sailors not be barred from the public service.
-Another 40 sailors mustering at Philomel before boarding Bellona were recruited into the mutiny: these men attempted to recruit more from Bellona, but the actions of the cruiser's officers prevented any additional sailors from joining them.
+Another 40 sailors mustering at Philomel before boarding Bellona were recruited into the mutiny, these men attempted to recruit more from Bellona, but the actions of the cruiser's officers prevented any additional sailors from joining them.
 The party then marched off the base, despite orders to halt from the Master-at-Arms stationed at the gatehouse, then dispersed.

 On Monday 28 April, a letter listing the mutineers demands was presented to the captain, with the intent that it be forwarded to the Naval Board.
-Demands in the letter included that pay rates be standardised across the armed forces, that service conditions improve and welfare committees be established, that personnel not be 'victimised' (punished) for joining the mutinies, and that the option to be discharged be offered.
+Demands in the letter included that pay rates be standardised in the armed forces, that service conditions improve and welfare committees be established, that personnel not be 'victimised' (punished) for joining the mutinies, and that the option to be discharged be offered.
 Instead of addressing the complaints, the Naval Board declared that any sailor who did not return to duty by the morning of Tuesday 29 April would be marked as Absent Without Leave.
 By morning parade, 52 men had failed to return.